Burt Reynolds died and I thought I’d revive this old post to remember him in his heyday…

 If a photo looks fuzzy click on it to see if there is a hi-res version.

-As a social documentary photographer my preferred method of operation was to ‘Meet on the street…shoot at the home.’
+When I was first starting out as a social documentary photographer, my preferred method of operation was to ‘Meet on the street…shoot at the home.’
 I would meet people that interested me on the street or otherwise and then set out to photograph them at their homes.
 Many of my best images came from this way of shooting.
 I would never know what I would find at their home.

 ‘Crazy’ ~ Los Angeles, CA 1975